ksylor/baby-hacks/README.md

 - mittens to cover their hands for the first few weeks (their fingernails are SHARP and they cut themselves the dummies)
 - socks and hats.
 You do not need shoes ever and they are a pain to get on and off so don't bother
 - spit-up cloths.
 There are fancy ones or we just used cheap cloth diapers
-- a mirror that hangs on the back seat so you can see them more easily
+- a mirror that hangs on the back seat of the car so you can see them more easily
 - a warm sleeping bag style car seat cover for winter, you aren't supposed to strap them in wearing a jacket or snowsuit.
 I liked the jj cole ones https://www.amazon.com/JJ-Cole-Weather-Resistant-Herringbone/dp/B00P1BDGEU
 - a bath sponge like this https://www.amazon.com/Summer-Infant-Comfy-Bath-Sponge/dp/B000H953Y2  baby bathtubs are a scam, they are awkward af and your kid ends up afraid of the big tub when you try to transition them.
 Use the sponge on a counter when they are brand new, then lay them on it in the big tub with an inch of water
 - a plastic bowl or cup to pour water on them in the tub